Everybody Carries One

 A Different Handbag By The Hour

 It’s 8 A.M. and the office lift is full of suits and ties, cologne and leather messenger bags.
-Twelve hours later, the restaurants are alive with pearls and perfumes; a clutch, a snake-skin wallet, a minaudière.
+Twelve hours later, the restaurants are alive with pearls and perfumes; a clutch, a snake-skin wallet, a minaudi’re.
 Rainy days bring out sleek, waterproof bags to the streets; all the easier to run with, but big enough to maybe carry a pocket umbrella.
 The work week brings out the career woman with her sophisticated arm candy: professional, practical, classy handbag.

 Even though contents do get shifted around, some things are permanent.
-A wallet, tissues and makeup kit are essentials, along with (after many mishaps) a small bag with small bottles of hand sanitizer and sewing needles.
-Deodorant, toothbrush, hand cream and chocolate.
-Have I mentioned reading glasses, a journal and Aspirin?
+A wallet, tissues, and makeup kit are essentials, along with (after many mishaps) a small bag with small bottles of hand sanitizer for those times when you want to clean your hands but don’t have access to water and soap.
+Other essentials include deodorant, toothbrush, hand cream, and chocolate.
+Have I mentioned reading glasses, a journal, and Aspirin?

 Whatever the choice, one thing never varies.
 It is the sense of confidence my handbag gives me; the knowledge that I have all that I need to survive in my bag with me.
 A handbag, its contents, and its condition speak volumes about their owners.
 Proper handbag care, especially with leather, is vital, as we all want our bags to last as long as possible.
 It may be worth investing in some kind of handbag or purse care if you are at all worried about the condition of your bag.

 What’s In Yours?